Saudi airman in U.S. for training suspected in deadly shooting at Florida naval base

 The Saudi personnel are “hand-picked” by their military and often come from elite families, the person said, speaking on condition of anonymity because they did not have permission to speak to a reporter.

-A son of Saudi’s King Salman, Khalid bin Salman, condemned Friday’s “tragic event” and said on Twitter that, like many of his compatriots, he used the training given to him by the U.S. military to fight “side by side” with U.S. allies against terrorism and other threats.
+Senator Rick Scott of Florida called for a full review of U.S. military programs training foreign nationals on U.S. soil.

+“We shouldn’t be providing military training to people who wish to harm us,” Scott wrote on Twitter.

-Two sheriff’s deputies were injured, one shot in the arm, the other in the knee, but both were expected to survive, officials said at the news conference.
+Two sheriff’s deputies were injured in the attack, one shot in the arm, the other in the knee, but both were expected to survive, officials said at the news conference.

 Eight people were taken to Baptist Hospital for treatment, hospital spokeswoman Kathy Bowers said.